MultImgs is a free portable software to bulk resize images and generate three different sized images for each individual image as output.

 Step 4: Then lastly you need to select the image formats from the drop down menu.
 You can choose from BMP, JPEG, PNG, GIF, TGA, and NC (no change) for changing the image format according to your need.

 Step 5: After following all the above steps you only need to click on “GO” or “GO ALL” for single image processing or batch image processing respectively.
 And, the processed images will get saved to their destination folders.

-NOTE: There is also an option to choose a default file format if the file can not be saved in the source format.
+NOTE: There is also an option to choose a default file format if the file cannot be saved in the source format.

 My Final Verdict:

 This is a great software for batch processing of images into different sizes and file formats simultaneously.
-I felt a need of browsing option for selection of images.
+I felt a need of browsing options for selection of images.
 But other than that, it’s totally worth downloading if you have the constant need for batch image processing.